Course Descriptions: Psy.D. in Clinical Psychology with Emphasis in Depth Psychology

 This course will expand consideration of classical Jungian concepts to include the individuated ego, personal and collective shadow, the contra-sexual archetypes anima/animus, manifestations of the Self, dreams and numinous experiences, and their application to clinical practice.
 In addition, Jungian typology is examined, archetypal figures and patterns explored and the use of myths in depth psychotherapy elaborated.
 The course also examines the works of post-Jungian scholars.
 Students continue the work of self-reflection to further their individuation process as central to their work as clinical and depth psychologists.
 Prerequisite: CY 810

 This course examines the works of post-Jungian theorists and scholars.
 Archetypal and Imaginal psychology contributions are examined.
 The course discusses recent developments in the evolution of Jungian thought and practice, which includes cultural, alchemical, neuroscientific, somatic, and ecological considerations.
 The importance of cultural myths and wisdom traditions is explored in relation to their applicability to clinical practice.
+Social psychological processes and multicultural imagination are emphasized.
 Prerequisites: CY 810, CY 811.

 This course focuses on the fundamental assumptions underlying psychoanalytic treatment beginning with the seminal contributions of Sigmund Freud.
 The establishment of the therapeutic frame and the building of a therapeutic alliance are examined.
 Students explore the complexities of the transference-countertransference field and develop an understanding and rationale of specific types of psychoanalytic interventions.
 The work of Nancy McWilliams serves as a basis for exploration of current trends in psychoanalytic assessment and treatment.

 This course continues examining psychoanalytic theory and practice, including a focus on cultural dimensions of practice.
-In particular, the contributions of Winnicott, Klein, Lacan, Bion, and Green who helped delineate the dynamics and treatment of Borderline, narcissistic, and psychotic conditions.
+In particular, the contributions of classic and contemporary psychoanalytic scholars who helped delineate the dynamics and treatment of varied psychological states and conditions.
 Prerequisite: CY 711

 The final course in the psychoanalytic sequence addresses current trends in psychoanalytic thought including social psychoanalysis, multicultural psychoanalysis, neuropsychoanalysis and psychodynamic research and psychoanalytic psychotherapy.
 Students examine ways to integrate the variety of psychoanalytic perspectives into an analytic perspective in their clinical practice.
 Prerequisites: CY 711, CY 712, CY 715